mikeoliveira/mikeoliveira/README.md

 # Hi, my name is Mike Oliveira!
-### I'm Developer since 2014, currently Front-end, but always ready to learn new technologies!
+### I'm Developer since 2014, currently Front-end, love explorer new technologies and try to use them! rs

 <div align="center">
   <a href="https://github.com/mikeoliveira">